 Developed by the Mayor's office in conjunction with the New York City Council, LL86 officially took effect on January 1, 2007.
 As of June 30, 2010 and as documented in the Local Law 86 Fiscal Year 2010 Annual Report, agencies reported that 174 building projects with project costs over $6 billion had started design and would satisfy one or more LL86 requirements.
 Over 7 million square feet of building floor area in these projects are required to meet or exceed LEED® green building standards.

-On November 20, 2006, the Mayor issued Executive Order 97, which authorized the Director of the Mayor's Office of Environmental Coordination (MOEC) to exercise the powers and duties of the Mayor in conjunction with the implementation of LL86.
+On November 20, 2006, the Mayor issued Executive Order 97, which authorized the Office to exercise the powers and duties of the Mayor in conjunction with the implementation of LL86.
 Subsequently, on June 27, 2011, the Mayor issued Executive Order 149, which added to the Director's responsibilities the duties to periodically evaluate the stringency of the law's minimum requirements and, if warranted by developments affecting the green building industry, to change them as well as to expand the category of projects subject to the law's goals and polices.
-Accordingly, the MOEC is evaluating these requirements and their applicability while continuing to develop a number of resources related to the law's ongoing implementation.
+Accordingly, the Office is evaluating these requirements and their applicability while continuing to develop a number of resources related to the law's ongoing implementation.
 These resources may be found on the pages described below.